-- Unless otherwise approved by the respective Department Head, staff shall only use Town property, facilities, equipment, supplies and services, for activities associated with the discharge of their civic duties. - Town technology, including computer software and intellectual property, shall be used solely for purposes that benefit the Town and that are directly applicable to the staff members' duties. - Staff shall not utilize the Town's purchasing activities for the acquisition of personal goods or services.
+- Unless otherwise approved by the respective Department Head, staff shall only use Town property, facilities, equipment, supplies and services, for activities associated with the provision of their job duties. - Town technology, including computer software and intellectual property, shall be used solely for purposes that benefit the Town and that are directly applicable to the staff members' duties. - Staff shall not utilize the Town's purchasing activities for the acquisition of personal goods or services.